zane-c/super-tslint/README.md

 ```
 > npm i -g super-tslint
 ```
-or if you prefer to install it local to your project
+or if you prefer to install it locally
 ```
 > npm i --save-dev super-tslint
-// and to use it reference it locally
 > node ./node_modules/super-tslint/bin/super-tslint  ...
 ```

 # Usage